 Jeeps are the best means of travel if you love off-road driving.
-But to have a smooth experience, a regular old Jeep is not enough.
+But to have a smooth experience, a regular older Jeep is not enough.
 It must be a Jeep that has lifts installed.
-So, do you have any idea about how much to lift a Jeep?
+So, do you have any idea how much to lift a Jeep?

 There are many options to choose from in terms of Jeep lift.
 If you take the leveling lift kit, it will cost you between $200 to $1,000.
 A slightly better but expensive option is the body lift kit ranging between $400 to $11,000.
 And the most expensive option will cost you anywhere from $12,000 to $14,000.

 Before you choose which lift you want to get, be sure to know which suits your Jeep.
 Different Jeeps have different preferences.
 So, learn all the details before you choose the perfect lift.